- Optical Effects

 Halos appear as faint coloured rings encircling the sun.
 They are formed by the refraction of light through ice crystals in high-level clouds and sometimes form under relatively clear skies.

-Iridescent clouds also known as cap clouds, are quite common in Singapore.
+Iridescent clouds are quite common in Singapore.
 They form when a humid layer of air above a cumulus cloud is pushed upwards by the cloud growing and rising.
 When the atmosphere is stable, air that is lifted expands and cools, and the water vapour in it condenses into droplets, resulting in a thin layer cloud known as a cap cloud.
 Bright colours are sometimes observed surrounding cap clouds, due to diffracted sunlight